Conduct/zustand-forms/README.md

   email: { valueType: "text", defaultValidators: ["required"] },
   password: { valueType: "text", defaultValidators: ["required"] }, });
+// These form hooks can be used as-is, or a combined hook can be made below

 // Add all form stores keyed by form name const formStores = { login: useLoginForm, signup: useSignupForm };